nehcgnak/CrackingMachineLearningInterview/README.md

         unobserved random variable that adds "noise" to the linear relationship between the dependent variable and regressors.
 Thus the model takes the form Y = B0 + B1X1 + B2X2 + ..... + BNXN
         This also emplies : Y(i) = X(i) ^ T + B(i)
-        Where T : denotes Transpose
+        Where T : denotes transpose
-        X(i) : denotes input at the I'th record in form of vector B(i) : denotes vector B which is bias vector.
+        X(i) : denotes input at the ith record in form of vector B(i) : denotes vector B which is bias vector.

 #### Use Cases of Regressions: